Tsawwassen/hme/README.md

 - MOVED TO QoL - Template files

 ## 02/19/2024
-- Need to get V1 of inventory helper working with current WW export and report output
+- DONE - Need to get V1 of inventory helper working with current WW export and report output
 - - Decided to get this working for the event of power going out on the computer since the app won't remember what was previously scanned
 - - - Possible solution is to use cookies?
 - PENDING - Test printing a label with the logo on it